garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - 3.
       - | TypedQuery
       - | An interface which provides API for searching an entity
-        | Using methods of \ `` javax.persistence.TypedQuery `` \ , the application searches for the entity matching the specified conditions except for an ID.
+        | Using methods of \ ``javax.persistence.TypedQuery``\ , the application searches for the entity matching the specified conditions other than ID.
         | When using Spring Data JPA, this interface is usually not used directly; however, if it is necessary to generate a query that cannot be expressed using Spring Data JPA mechanism, then this interface can be used to search the entity.
         | The method for directly operating (updating or deleting) the entity of persistence layer (DB) matching the conditions, is also provided in this interface.
     * - 4.